aravindacc/SAU-2021-Jan-Batch-Delhi/KajalGupta-Assignments/React - Morning-Evening/README.md

 <td>

-* List can be filtered on the basis of the text written in search box.
+* Displaying all the todos.

 </td>